 Where does Vue.js position itself in the frameworks landscape

 The 2 elephants in the room, when talking about web development, are React and Angular.
-How does Vue position itself relatively to those 2 big and popular frameworks?
+How does Vue position itself relative to those 2 big and popular frameworks?

-The new Angular (Angular 2.0) also solved many of the AngularJS issues, but in very different ways, and requires a buy-in to TypeScript which not all developers enjoy using (or care learning).
+The new Angular (Angular 2.0) also solved many of the AngularJS issues, but in very different ways, and requires a buy-in to TypeScript which not all developers enjoy using (or want to learn).

 The official state management library, Vuex, follows the Flux architecture and is somewhat similar to Redux in its concepts.
 Again, this is part of the positive things about Vue, which saw this good pattern in React and borrowed it to its ecosystem.
 And while you can use Redux with Vue, Vuex is specifically tailored for Vue and its inner workings.